 Cable operators typically take two minutes of ad time per hour from their TV programmers to sell addressable ads.
-Now, Ampersand will be helping those programmers reserve a chunk of their national linear and video on demand inventory to as addressable ads.
+Now, Ampersand will be helping those programmers reserve a chunk of their national linear and video on demand inventory as addressable ads.

 The newly-named ad group is also bolstering its partnership with TV measurement consortium OpenAP, which kicked off this June.